Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (-24.5 days) in the period of the last 5 years, the maximum reduction from previous high of -35.1 days of Vanguard Information Tech ETF is smaller, thus worse.
+• Compared with the benchmark SPY (-24.5 days) in the period of the last 5 years, the maximum reduction from previous high of -35.1 days of Vanguard Information Tech ETF is lower, thus worse.

 MaxDuration: